shwina/still-magic/_chapters_en/reuse.md

 -   "Write programs that pass functions as arguments to other functions."
 -   "Use higher-order functions to separate control flow from specific operations."
 -   "Write programs that store functions in lists."
+-   "Use generators and generator expressions to make complex operations appear simpler."
 -   "Explain why too little or too much abstraction increases cognitive load, and why 'too little' and 'too much' are relative terms."
 keypoints:
 -   "Documentation strings (docstrings) can be placed at the start of a file or at the start of a function."